Dogecoin Is NOT Dead: But It Can Fail For Several Reasons

 Take Shiba Inu, for example.
 This coin is a direct competitor to Dogecoin, even referencing the exact same internet meme.
 However, SHIBA is built on the more popular Ethereum blockchain, giving the cryptocurrency far greater potential for utility.
 Shiba Inu can be used in DeFi as a yielding asset and even has its own decentralized exchange, ShibaSwap.
 However, Dogecoin remains twice the size of Shiba Inu in terms of market cap at the time of writing.

-Additionally, newer meme coins like Pepe the Frog (PEPE) and Dogelon Mars may not have any long-term staying power in the industry, but their short-term rises directly take investment away from Dogecoin.
-Given the overnight success of many of these meme coins (often rising hundreds of percent in 24 hours, only to lose it all within 48) hundreds continue to pop up on a daily basis.
+Additionally, newer meme coins like Pepe the Frog (PEPE) and Dogelon Mars may not have any long-term staying power in the industry.
+Still, their short-term rises directly take investment away from Dogecoin.
+Given the overnight success of many of these meme coins (often rising hundreds of percent in 24 hours, only to lose it all within 48), hundreds continue to pop up daily.

 3. Tokenomics

 Dogecoin has an unlimited maximum supply.
-Whereas an asset like Bitcoin has an inherent value due to its scarcity, Dogecoin is by nature, inflationary.
-Inflationary assets aren’t excluded from becoming valuable, however, are generally designed to maintain a low price point.
-This tokenomics decision is actually a countermeasure against the huge price rises of Bitcoin, which prevented it from being a viable mode of exchange.
+Whereas an asset like Bitcoin has an inherent value due to its scarcity, Dogecoin is naturally inflationary.
+Inflationary assets aren’t excluded from becoming valuable but are generally designed to maintain a low price point.
+This tokenomics decision is actually a countermeasure against Bitcoin's huge price rises, which prevented it from being a viable mode of exchange.
 While the value of each DOGE remains low, it can fulfill its role as a way to tip people small amounts.

 4. Lack of development